 - Possibly.
 If you feel that you are not getting the appropriate support from your supervisor(s) you can request a change to your supervisory team.
 You should discuss this with your Director of Studies (DoS) in the first instance.
 Any proposed new supervisor must have relevant supervisory experience and/or subject knowledge of in your research area to ensure that the team continues to meet the criteria specified at PGR8.1;

-- Changes to the supervisory team must be approved by the FRDC.
+- Changes to the supervisory team must be submitted for consideration and approval by the FRDC.

 I’ve not seen one of my supervisors for a long time.
 What should I do?